benmkent/benmkent.github.io/README.md

 Prior to my PhD I worked for approximately four years at the multi-national engineering company *Thales* before returning to university.
-I started at *Thales Research and Technology* before transferring to the research oriented *General Sonar Studies* group.
+I started at *Thales Research and Technology* before transferring to the research oriented *General Sonar Studies* group at *Thales Underwater Systems*.
 **September 2017 – August 2019: Algorithm Developer at Thales,
 Stockport, UK**

 -   Processing and analysis of datasets to assess algorithm performance.

+-   Design and testing of sensor array signal processing algorithms in MATLAB.

 -   Required to work alongside systems and software teams to take customer requirements to algorithm specifications for implementation in products.

--   Design and testing of sensor array signal processing algorithms in MATLAB.

 **September 2015 – September 2017: Research Engineer at Thales, Reading, UK**

 -   Graduate scheme with placements working on cryptography, radar signal processing, filtering and tracking algorithms.
+Algorithms developed in C and MATLAB.

 -   A week at the University Defence Research Collaboration summer school 2016, University of Edinburgh.